-So let’s take a look at an 4-Bit carry-ripple-adder (of course the 8-Bit one would have 16 inputs and 8 adders in total, but this is enough to show you the functionality):
+So let’s take a look at a 4-Bit carry-ripple-adder (of course the 8-Bit one would have 16 inputs and 8 adders in total, but this is enough to show the functionality):

 Try it here: https://simulator.io/board/JIxRlrtGhm/1 (pre-made example)

-A good thing about this circuit is, that it’s simple to build and easy to understand.
+A good thing about this circuit is that it’s simple to build and easy to understand.
 The relatively slow calculation is one negative side effect.

-By the way I built this adder in LBP a while ago.
-Here’s a quick demo of how full-adders and the carry-ripple adder works:
+By the way, I built this adder in LBP a while ago.
+Here’s a quick demo of how full-adders and the carry-ripple adder work:

-The idea behind this method is, that you don’t have to wait for the results to pass through all the adders, before you can calculate your final result.
-I guess it might not be that dramatic in the example shown above, because we only have two 4-Bit numbers.
-But what if you have two 32-Bit numbers?
-(Hint: it get’s really slow, especially when the carry has to travel through all the adders)
+The idea behind this method is that you don’t have to wait for the results to pass through all the adders before you can calculate your final result.

-So in the carry-lookahead adder we determine whether a bit is being carried out or not after a specific position and then we can calculate different parts of the numbers at once.
-For example if there are two 4-Bit numbers put into the adder we determine wether the last two bits will generate a carry-out and then use this information to calculate the sum of the first two bits simultaneously with the sum of the last two bits and output all the results.
+In the carry-lookahead adder, we determine whether a bit is being carried out or not after a specific position and then we can calculate different parts of the numbers at once.
+For example, if there are two 4-Bit numbers put into the adder we determine whether the last two bits will generate a carry-out and then use this information to calculate the sum of the first two bits simultaneously with the sum of the last two bits and then output the complete resulting 4-Bit word.
 That’s why this adder is also sometimes referred to as a ‘parallel-adder’ or ‘PA with lookahead’.

-The following block diagram shows the ALU and it’s in- and outputs.
-I decided to go with the carry-ripple adder, simply because it’s easy to implement and build and I don’t care about performance too much in this case, because it won’t be very good anyways and I’ll take a look at some techniques to improve the performance in the last part of the series.
+The following block diagram explains the ALU and the in- and outputs.
+I decided to go with the carry-ripple adder, simply because it’s easy to implement and build and I don’t care about performance too much in this case.

 However, here’s the ALU in all its glory: